bildung6/bildung6/docs/anwendungsfälle/summariesgenerieren-chatgpt.md

 **Input 1: Erster Chunk**

 <p style="padding: 20px; border: 1px solid #d9d9e3; background: white">
-<mark>Do not answer yet.
+Do not answer yet.
 This is just another part of the text I want to send you.
-Just receive and acknowledge as "Part 1/2 received" and wait for the next part.</mark>
+Just receive and acknowledge as "Part 1/2 received" and wait for the next part.
 <br>
-<mark>[START PART 1/2]</mark>
+[START PART 1/2]
 <br>
 Introduction There are numerous surveys available to usability practitioners to aid them in assessing the usability of a product or service.
 Many of these surveys are used to evaluate specific types of interfaces, while others can be used to evaluate a wider range of interface types.
 The System Usability Scale (SUS) (Brooke, 1996) is one of the surveys that can be used to assess the usability of a variety of products or services.
 There are several...
 <br>
-<mark>[END PART 1/2]</mark>
+[END PART 1/2]
 <br>
-<mark>Remember not answering yet.
-Just acknowledge you received this part with the message "Part 1/2 received" and wait for the next part.</mark>
+Remember not answering yet.
+Just acknowledge you received this part with the message "Part 1/2 received" and wait for the next part.
 </p>

 **Ouptut 1**